See also the GX GSM Product Page.

 |1||Power||Check that the blue LED is either lit continuous or blinking|

-You also need to remember that an outdoor antenna typically increases received signal by 15 dB to 25 dB. (verify)
+An outdoor antenna typically increases received signal by 15 dB to 25 dB.

 |Outer dimensions (LxWxH)||106×42.5×22 mm (Drawing)|